This section of Ch. 7 covers the following topics:

 - developing a

-- using a critical question
+- using a critical question to generate the essay content

 - constructing an outline